What is Fluted Glass

 Yes, fluted glass can be toughened.
 Toughening is a process of heating and cooling the glass to improve its strength and durability.
 This procedure, which involves heating and cooling the glass, augments its strength and resilience.
 For safety-critical applications such as shower doors and partitions, toughened fluted glass is often the preferred choice.

-Is Flute Glass Expensive?
+Is Fluted Glass Expensive?

 The price of fluted glass depends on its size and quality.
 Generally speaking, it costs more than regular glass.
 As a benchmark, 6mm float glass typically costs $45 per sqm, while fluted glass of comparable quality would be around $75 per sqm.